-An introduction and commentary with discussion of myths and links to sources and influences in art and literature
+An introduction and commentary with discussion of myths, links to classical sources, and influences in art and literature

 Larry A. Brown, Nashville, TN

 Ovid’s influence on Western art and literature cannot be exaggerated.
 The Metamorphoses is our best classical source of 250 myths.
 “The poem is the most comprehensive, creative mythological work that has come down to us from antiquity” (Galinsky).
 Based on its influence, “European literature and art would be poorer for the loss of the Metamorphoses than for the loss of Homer” (Hadas).
 Ovid was one of the most popular Latin poets in his time; graffiti quoting him has been found on the walls of Pompeii.
 Ovid was a major inspiration for Dante, Chaucer, Shakespeare, and Milton (see bibliography on last page).

 As one example of Ovid’s influence on Western art and literature, read the famous story of Daedalus and Icarus in Book 8.
 Ovid’s account is the earliest in extant literature (although the story is much older, found on 6th century Greek vases).
 Christopher Marlowe alludes to this story in his tragedy of Dr. Faustus (1592), comparing his protagonist’s ambition to that of Icarus:

 Till swoll’n with cunning of a self conceit,

 His waxen wings did mount above his reach

 Now look at the painting below by Peter Brueghel, “Landscape with the Fall of Icarus” (1558).
 Notice how he takes details of ordinary life from Ovid’s language: the farmer at his plow, the shepherd leaning on his staff, the fisherman down by the water.
 However, in Brueghel’s version of the story, these men are oblivious to Icarus’ plight.
 (If you haven’t found him yet, look in the water in the lower right corner.)